Plugin Metadata (raclette.plugin.ts)

 clearCanvasCache()

-Plugin Directory Structure
+}Plugin Directory Structure

-configuration, your plugin should follow this structure:
+Your plugin should follow this structure:

 my-plugin/

-├── raclette.plugin.js # Main plugin configuration
+├── raclette.plugin.ts # Main plugin configuration

-│ ├── index.ts # Client entry point
+│ ├── index.ts # Frontend entry point

 │ ├── components/ # Vue components